 The best attic ladder is easy to use, durable, and sturdy enough to support your heftiest family member, and the heaviest object that person might carry.
 But attic ladders are not one size fits all, so to choose the right model for your home, consider these seven, each regarded as some of the best in their respective category.

-- RUNNER-UP: FAKRO LMS 66866 Insulated Steel Attic Ladder
+- TOP PICK: FAKRO LMS 66866 Insulated Steel Attic Ladder

-- BEST FOLDING: FAKRO LWP 66802 Insulated Attic Ladder
+- FOLDING PICK: FAKRO LWP 66802 Insulated Attic Ladder

-- BEST SCISSOR STYLE: FAKRO LST 66823 Insulated Steel Scissor Attic Ladder
+- SCISSOR-STYLE PICK: FAKRO LST 66823 Insulated Steel Scissor Attic Ladder

 Types of Attic Ladders